 When selecting the Root, you have an overview of your network, showing the failed Internet Gateway and the dependent WAN servers (figure 6)

 Figure 6: Overview of the network when the Internet Gateway fails.

-A dependee cannot be a Folder, only a Rule (device or server).
-You can make Rules and/or Folders dependent of the dependee.
-It is recommended to use Folders rather than Rules as a depender, because it is dynamic: when you want to monitor a new WAN Server, you do not need to change the Dependency configuration.
-When you configure individual Rules as a depender, you have to.
+A dependee cannot be a Folder, only a Check (device or server).
+You can make Checks and/or Folders dependent of the dependee.
+It is recommended to use Folders rather than Checks as a depender, because it is dynamic: when you want to monitor a new WAN Server, you do not need to change the Dependency configuration.
+When you configure individual Checks as a depender, you have to.

-Figure 7: NOT RECOMMENDED: using individual depender rules
+Figure 7: NOT RECOMMENDED: using individual depender checks